 User Reviews of the Digibank app

-To gain a better contextual understanding of the app, we had also gleaned information from user reviews from a myriad of sources online such as: articles on the bank’s Facebook page, feedback on twitter, and reviews from both Apple and Google Play app stores.
+To gain a better contextual understanding of the app, we had also looked up user reviews from a myriad of sources online such as: articles on the bank’s Facebook page, feedback on twitter, and reviews from both Apple and Google Play app stores.

 Asking users what they think about the app (User Interviews)

-After collecting some information both on current usage and comments from a wider pool of users, we have slowly discovered the various pains and challenges that users face.
+After collecting some information both on current usage and comments from a wider pool of users, we pieced together the various pains and challenges that users face.
 Taking this into account, we crafted an interview to fully understand users’ online banking behaviour.
-We interviewed users that used other ibanking applications from other banks as well, so as to gain additional insights into what works and what doesn't.
+We also interviewed users who currently use other online banking/credit card applications.

-Due to the nature of usage, we have identified two distinct categories of ibanking usage namely: general online banking and more specific Credit Card topics.
+We have identified two distinct categories of which the app is used for: general online banking and more specific Credit Card usage.
 We recorded and organised the interview findings into two separate Affinity Maps.

-Through this grouping we had conceptualised two distinct Personas, which we came up with when looking at the kinds of users that used the ibanking application.
-The Vanessa persona would belong to the group of users who perform general tasks, such as Transferring Funds, whereas the Matthew persona would be more involved with activities linked with credit cards.
-We decided to focus on the Matthew persona, as we believe that the type of users that fit within that persona would be more aligned to the interests of DBS Bank.
-This would be because the Matthew persona would be a higher spender on credit cards.
+Through the various interviews and user studies, we organised the users into two distinct Personas.
+The ‘Vanessa’ persona would belong to the group of users who perform general tasks, such as Transferring Funds, whereas the ‘Matthew’ persona would be involved with activities linked with credit cards.
+We decided to focus on the Matthew persona, as we believe that the type of users that fit within that persona belong to a higher interest group at DBS Bank, as they are a higher spender on credit cards.